Founder / CEO

 Kaijun Sun

-From China.
-Have work experience at a Japanese fishery and food trading company and a Norwegian salmon maker.
-Experienced mainly in import/export/processing/sales of seafood.
-Also have experience as processing management of overseas factories.
 At Seafood Legacy, to optimize the use of domestic fishery resources.
 Worked on end-user companies to spread sustainable seafood.
 Also provide sales support to producers using the sales network.
 I believe that Japan's fisheries industry has great potential.

 Communication & Branding Officer